Menu

 Anodising warehouse extension.

-New Anodising Building and Plant commissioned.
+New Anodising Building and Plant was commissioned to replace original plant operating since 1972.

 Purchase of Admax Trading Pty Ltd, an Australian distributor of non-ferrous metals.